Not sure what interview questions to ask sales candidates? Check out these ten to find out if you have a champion or not.

 1. What is a qualified buyer to you?

 A sales candidate that doesn’t qualify a buyer will waste valuable time chasing low-probability prospects.
-A good response is: target account; decision-maker, sufficient budget, realistic time frame for delivery, needs we can meet, terms and conditions we agree to, etc.
+A good response to this question will refer to things like: ensuring they are selling to target accounts; meeting with the true decision-maker, identifying if the buyer has sufficient budget, understanding and agreeing upon a realistic time frame for delivery, they have specific needs your products and services can meet, mutually agreed upon terms and conditions, etc.

 2. What words do you use on a cold call when talking with a gatekeeper?